 Every year you will receive a member statement which provides a summary of information such as your contributions, benefits and personal pension data.
 These statements are typically mailed in May.
 We are required to send you a paper statement, unless you have opted out of receiving paper statements through the Communications Preferences page in myPension.

 Please note that statements are calculated as of December 31 of the prior year.
 This means that if you joined the SPP in 2023, you will receive your first annual statement in May 2024.

 Pension plans are highly regulated by federal and provincial legislation.
 The SPP is registered federally under the Income Tax Act (Registration No. 0572362) and provincially under the British Columbia Pension Benefits Standards Act (Registration No. P085439-1).
 As a member of a pension plan, you have certain rights including the right to receive an annual statement from the Plan and a right to examine official Plan documents.

 You also have obligations – most importantly to inform yourself about your pension plan and the decisions you need to make as a member.

-Contact Member Services with any questions you may have regarding the UBC Staff Pension Plan and your pension benefits and options.
-The UBC Pension Administration Office also offers a variety of pension workshops for new and mid-career members and for members approaching retirement at the Vancouver and Okanagan campuses.
+Contact our Member Services team with any questions you may have regarding the UBC Staff Pension Plan and your pension benefits and options.